3/30/11

 Sunny, calm, 63 degrees.
 First dandelions coming in.
 Forsythia in bloom everywhere.

 Springfield has a hideous Federal Building with a silly tinted glass "mural" that you can barely see.
 We have a silly new Federal Courthouse coming along.
 We have the ugliest County Courthouse in the Commonwealth.
-Monarch Place isn't all that good.
+Monarch Place isn't all that good either.

 I folded up my winter cot and general winter picking up underway.
 One of the advantages of being back in the other room for the summer is that I get to use the old color TV that receives Channel 3 well.
 Unfortunately it does not have a remote control but I have decided that getting up and down to adjust the TV is about all the exercise I get and is good for me.